cnorick/curse-of-strahd-notes/Session Notes/Session 29.md

 ![[Icon of Ravenloft.png|100]]
 [[Handouts/Items/Icon of Ravenloft Handout|Icon of Ravenloft Handout]]

-Nearly dead, [[Pelanil]] collapses onto the closes pew, his body tingling from the radiant blast.
+Nearly dead, [[Pelanil]] collapses onto the closest pew, his body tingling from the radiant blast.
 He hears a voice:

 >My son, I have gone to great lengths to come to you in this realm.
 There is yet hope for your soul.
 Travel to [[Village of Krezk (S)|Krezk]] and speak with [[The Abbot]].